-661-720-2731.
+1. 661-720-2731.
 This number will be answered by an automatic recording machine.
 Please follow the prompts and enter your Access ID and PIN Number followed by the key.
 When you call SEMS, you will have these options:

-A. Create an Absence -Press 1 B. To review or cancel an absence, modify special instructions -Press 2 C. To review your work location and job description -Press 3 D. Change Pin & re-record name -Press 4 E. Exit & Hang-Up To report an absence using the internet, you r -Press 9 nay access the web center at duesd.eschoolsolutions.com
+A. Create an Absence -Press 1

+B. To review or cancel an absence, modify special instructions -Press 2

+C. To review your work location and job description -Press 3

+D. Change Pin & re-record name -Press 4

+E. Exit & Hang-Up -Press 9

+2. To report an absence using the internet, you may access the web center at duesd.eschoolsolutions.com